agenteo/agenteo.github.com/source/_posts/2015-01-27-reduce-memory-footprint-requiring-portions-of-your-component-based-rails-applications.md

 I checked on the public portion of an app deployed on Heroku running a 2400 requests per minute load test from an EC2 instance with [Vegeta](https://github.com/tsenart/vegeta) before the change the 10 2X dynos memory usage on Newrelic would go from a minimum of 422 up to 674MB.
 After the change and applying the same load test we're starting from 377 up to 588MB.
 You milage might vary but I'd be surprised if you have no gain.

 The `Gemfile.lock` remains the manifest of what your apps are locked to.
-If for some reason you need different versions of the same gems in your components I'd love to hear from you, perhaps you should revisit the single repository approach.
+If for some reason you need different versions of the same gems in your components I'd love to hear from you, perhaps you should revisit the monolithic approach.

-If you have any feedback I'd like to hear from you on the comments below or twitter [@agenteo](http://twitter.com/agenteo).